-The Prep Department incorporates Years 4 to 8, and is housed principally in the magnificent Pugin Mansion at the centre of our 90 acre estate.
-Pupils join us into Prep from both our Pre-Prep department, and schools across the region and beyond, and all new arrivals (and their parents!) are carefully supported and guided as they settle into their new routines.
+Children are part of the Prep Department when they are in Years 4 to 8.
+Housed principally in the magnificent Pugin Mansion at the centre of our 90 acre estate, the majority of pupils join us from our Pre-Prep department, but we are skilled in welcoming pupils into other year groups too, integrating all new arrivals (and their parents!) carefully and sensitively.

-We structure the Prep department to ensure that the changing needs of the children are met as they progress up the school.
-Our Pastoral team of tutors is led by our Assistant Head Pastoral, Mrs Everton and each department is led by an experienced member of staff who keeps an overview of each child’s progress and happiness, in partnership with form tutors and house parents.
+We structure the Prep department to ensure that the changing needs of the children are met as they progress through the School.
+Our Pastoral team of tutors is led by our Assistant Head Pastoral, Mrs Everton, and each department is led by an experienced member of staff who keeps an overview of each child’s progress and happiness, in partnership with form tutors and Houseparents.

 Juniors (Year 4)